peterrrock2/msms_parser/README.md

 - `-v --verbose` A boolean flag that, when included, will write some progress indicators to stderr

+- `-w --overwrite` A boolean flag that, when included, will force the output file of the `-o` file to be overwritten and will suppress the user query prompt.

+## Example

-You can see the `msms_parser` at work by running the following command on the example file:
+You can see the `msms_parser` at work by running the following command on the example files:

 ```
 msms_parser -g 7x7.json -i 42_atlas_gamma0.0_100.jsonl -r county -s precinct